brianjo/pttutorialtest/README.md

 ## Using GitHub Actions

-As an alternatie to building locally you can do the following.
+As an alternative to building locally you can do the following.

 * Fork this repo.
 * Drop a new tutorial in beginner_source.